 Gartner’s Recommendations

 Gartner doesn’t only list suppliers, it also offers advice on crucial commerce processes such as buying tools to use and strategies for automated testing.
-With that in mind, here are some of its more resonant pieces of advice for businesses who must traverse the automation market these days:
+With that in mind, here are some of its more resonant pieces of advice for businesses that must traverse the automation market these days:

 Use Cases as a Starting Point